 In The Hague there is also HSV, which is half public/half international and they have a Dutch and English section, but the waiting lists are very long and I’ve heard you don’t know the final decision until very late.
 Children enter the official school system at four-years-old, but school is not mandatory until five.

-Having a child in the Netherlands: peuterspeelzaal
+7. Having a child in the Netherlands: peuterspeelzaal

 If your child does not go to daycare, at 2 years old, he can go to peuterspeelzaal, which translates as “toddler playroom”.
-It is meant for children to start socializing and it is also available for a symbolic prize.
+It is meant for children to start socialising and it is also available for a symbolic prize.

-I have to say The Netherlands is really a child-friendly place.
+I have to say the Netherlands is really a child-friendly place.
 There are always plenty of things to do with children, from zoos to science exhibitions; a lot of museums (like the children literature museum in The Hague) have been specially designed for kids.

 Whenever the school holidays are coming up, all kinds of activities show up, for example, “De Betovering“, an art festival for children of all ages with dance, theatre, painting workshops, etc. These days there is also the Generation Discover Festival at the Malieveld, etc.